cdlhub/documentation/Inputtools.md

 $ randtocsv < random_1.bin > random_1.csv
 ```

-## CDF <a id="cdfs"></a>
+## CDFs <a id="cdfs"></a>
 One or more cdf data files are required for the getmodel component, as well as an index file containing the starting positions of each event block.
-These should be located in a cdf sub-directory of the main working directory.
+These should be located in a cdf sub-directory of the main working directory and have the following filename format;
 * cdf/damage_cdf_chunk_{chunk}.bin
-* cdf/damage_cdf_chunk_{chunk}.bin
+* cdf/damage_cdf_chunk_{chunk}.idx

 If chunked, the binary file should contain the cdf data for the same events as the corresponding chunk event binary.